 St. Paul Outside the Walls

-As happened with St. Peter's Basilica, Emperor Constantine also had another basilica built in the fourth century on the site of the tomb of St. Paul the Apostle, on the outskirts of Rome at that time, hence its name.
+As happened with St. Peter's Basilica, Emperor Constantine also had another basilica built in the 4th century on the site of the tomb of St. Paul the Apostle, just outside Rome at the time, hence its name.

 The temple became a place of pilgrimage from the 1st century and gradually became too small.
 That is why several emperors decided to replace it with a larger one that was, in fact, the largest until the construction of St. Peter's in the Vatican.